 F1 expects Mexico, US to go ahead despite Canada cancellation

-Formula One expects the Mexican and U.S. Grands Prix to go ahead this year despite the cancellation of Canada's race due to the COVID-19 pandemic.

-REUTERS: Formula One expects the Mexican and U.S. Grands Prix to go ahead this year despite the cancellation of Canada's race due to the COVID-19 pandemic.
+LONDON: Formula One expects the Mexican and US Grands Prix to go ahead this year despite the cancellation of Canada's race due to the COVID-19 pandemic.

 Turkey has taken Canada's place on the same date.